-Staff are always looking for opportunities to move pupils back to green.
+Staff are always looking for opportunities to reinforce positive behaviour.

-All bronze incidents must be recorded on CPOMS (Electronic school system for recording safeguarding, wellbeing and pastoral issues) under the Behaviour related log category.
-Teachers will discuss the number of Bronze incidents at open evenings.
+All incidents must be recorded on CPOMS (Electronic school system for recording safeguarding, wellbeing and pastoral issues) under the Behaviour related log category.
+Teachers will discuss the number of incidents at open evenings.